deezbills vs Monarch

 What does deezbills do differently from Monarch?

-Monarch shows you a beautiful, complete picture of your accounts. deezbills carries the thinking.
-Fred, your financial copilot, logs the expense you text him, shows you where each paycheck should go every payday, adjusts budgets when life changes, and models what-ifs against your real plan before you commit.
+Monarch shows you a beautiful, complete picture of your accounts. deezbills turns your money picture into a plan you can act on.
+Fred, your financial copilot, keeps that plan current: he logs the expense you text him, shows where each paycheck should go, adjusts budgets when life changes, and models what-ifs against your real plan before you commit.
 You approve every change.
-One is a dashboard you read; the other is an answer you act on.
+One is a dashboard you read; the other is a planning system that helps you decide.

 Less to watch.
 More to know.

-Set up once, see your number in Canadian terms, and let Fred carry the thinking.
+Set up once, get a safe-to-spend number built from your Canadian take-home pay, bills, goals, debt, and timing.
 And if a beautiful dashboard is what you are after, Monarch will treat you well.

 14-day free trial.
 Cancel anytime.